wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 5.3 =
+* Robots list updated, please either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.

 = 4.8 =
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 * This update includes a new database table, you should not lose any data to make sure to backup your database just in case.